 |2012||Michael Rosenfeld||Associate Professor, Sociology|

-Each year, the Northern California Association of Phi Beta Kappa Honor Society invites Stanford students currently pursuing graduate studies or professional degrees to apply for the annual graduate scholarship valued at $5000.
-Applications are due Friday, February 7, 2014.
+Each year, the Northern California Association of Phi Beta Kappa invites Stanford students currently pursuing graduate studies or professional degrees to apply for graduate scholarships.
+The 2022 scholarship awards are in the amount of $10,000.

 Applicants apply to the Stanford chapter of Phi Beta Kappa, which will select up to six applications to forward to the Northern California competition.